redux-orm/redux-orm/README.md

 };
 ```

-### Write Your Model-specific Reducers
+### Write Your Model-Specific Reducers

 Every `Model` has it's own reducer.
 It'll be called every time Redux dispatches an action and by default it returns the previous state.
 You can declare your own reducers inside your models as `static reducer()`, or write your reducer elsewhere and connect it to `redux-orm` later.
-The reducer receives the following arguments: the previous state, the current action, the model class connected to the state through which you can query data and record updates, and finally the `Session` instance.
+The reducer receives the following arguments: the previous state, the current action, the model class connected to the state, and finally the `Session` instance.
 Here's our extended Book model declaration with a reducer:

 ```javascript
 // models.js